 Protect yourself legally

 Just in case your best efforts to screen your tenants fall short, make sure your lease provides you with adequate legal protection.
-If you have a listing with us, ask us for a copy of our sample lease.
-Protective language is provided.
-Such as:
+We can provide you with a sample lease that contains protective language such as:

 - This property will not be used for functions such as weddings, wedding receptions, family reunions, or any other gatherings involving more than the maximum number of occupants specified in this lease agreement except with prior approval of the LANDLORD.